 Discover Online Money Market Account

-However, you have to maintain an average daily balance of at least $2,500 beginning on the third statement cycle or face a $10 monthly service fee.
-Nonetheless, Discover waives fees for services like debit card replacement with expedited delivery, official bank checks and account closure.
+Along with having no minimum balance fees, Discover waives fees for services like debit card replacement with expedited delivery, official bank checks and account closure.

 TIAA Bank Money Market Account

 TIAA Bank requires the largest opening deposit on our list of best money market accounts.
-But it’s worth mentioning for several reasons.
-For example, it offers an introductory APY of 1.80% for the first year new customers open an account.
+But it’s worth mentioning.
 The bank charges no monthly maintenance fees.
 And it will reimburse you fees charged by non-network ATMs each month as long as you maintain a minimum balance of $5,000.
 If it drops below that level, the bank will return up to $15 in these fees.
 Furthermore, TIAA Bank charges no fees for online bill pay.
+This account has a 0.40% APY

 Overall, this is a solid money market account for the more affluent customer who is looking to make a serious return on his or her emergency fund.